tyrtyrych/BeginningJavaScript/04-conditionals/readme.md

     //=> finished!

-Since the value stored in `age` is not greater than or equal to 13 (it's 11), it skips over the `if` statements associated code block and just executes the final log statement.
+Since the value stored in `age` is not greater than or equal to 13 (it's 11), it skips over the `if` statement's associated code block and just executes the final log statement.

 Let's try using an `if` statement in a function.
 Suppose we want to project the